Flexible Content Items

 Hover over a button to see a description of the button, or review the options below.

-Left to right: Bold, Italic
+Left to right: Bold, Italic, Superscript, Subscript, Special Character.

-Left to right: Link, Unlink
+Left to right: Link, Anchor Link

 Note: Tables should be used only for tabular data, not for layout purposes.
 See the Accessibility Guide for details.